Frequently Asked Questions

 *Can we clean the scene ourselves?

-No. The proper disposal of bio waste and potentially hazardous fluids.
-Blood, vomit, urine, etc. must be disposed of under OSHA standards 29CFR1910.1030.
-This standard requires that employees be provided with information and training prior to dealing with potentially infectious material including bloodborne pathogen certification, personal protection equipment, safe removal or storage of biohazardous waste and an exposure control plan to name a few.
+No. The proper disposal of bio waste and potentially hazardous fluids are stated under OSHA .
+Blood, vomit, urine, etc. must be disposed of under OSHA standard 29CFR1910.1030.
+This standard requires that employees be provided with information and training prior to dealing with potentially infectious material including bloodborne pathogen certification, personal protective equipment, safe removal and storage of biohazardous waste and an exposure control plan to name a few.
 Should you dispose of these fluids inappropriately, you may be fined up to $70,000.

 Federal Regulation 29CFR1910.1030 states that no employee can be placed in a position to be exposed to blood spills without first:

 1. Receiving bloodborne pathogen (BPP) training.